apify/apify-docs/sources/academy/tutorials/python/scrape_data_python.md

 First, we need to create another Actor.
 You can do it the same way as before - go to the [Apify Console](https://console.apify.com/), open the [Actors section](https://console.apify.com/actors), click on the **Create new** button in the top right, and select the **Example: Hello world in Python** Actor template.

 In the page that opens, you can see your newly created Actor.
 In the **Settings** tab, you can give it a name (e.g. `bbc-weather-parser`) and further customize its settings.
 We'll skip customizing the settings for now, the defaults should be fine.
 In the **Source** tab, you can see the files that are at the heart of the Actor.
-There are several of them, but only two are important for us now, `main.py` and `requirements.txt`.
+Although there are several of them, just two are important for us now, `main.py` and `requirements.txt`.

 First, we'll start with the `requirements.txt` file.
 Its purpose is to list all the third-party packages that your Actor will use.
 We will be using the `pandas` package for parsing the downloaded weather data, and the `matplotlib` package for visualizing it.
 We don't particularly care about the specific versions of these packages, so we just list them in the file: